-- 1. The colored crosses on the left side of the plot should show the lines well aligned with each other. - 2.
+- 1. The colored crosses on the left side of the plot should show the lines correctly aligned with each other. - 2.
 The vertical lines to left of center should be straight, without kinks. - 3.
-Of the four vertical lines at the top right of the plot, the leftmost two should be straight, without kinks.
+Of the four vertical lines at the top right of the plot, the leftmost show the acceptable level of 'steps'.